loudoweb/SpriterHaxeEngine/README.md

 Additional information
 ------------
- - compatible with Spriter r5
+ - compatible with Spriter r6.1
  - With Tilelayer library, don't use openfl-bitfive for html5 target.

 Known issues
 ------------
- - [html5] some issues on html5 depending on the backend used and the Library used.
  - Please use the best rendering method according to your target.